ethereum/ethereum-org-website/src/content/roadmap/index.md

     to="/roadmap/security"
     title="Extra security"
     image="security"
-    description="Ethereum is a very secure, decentralized smart-contract platform.
-However, there are still improvements that can be made so that Ethereum stays resilient to all kinds of attack far into the future."
+    description="Ethereum is already very secure but it can be made even stronger, ready to withstand all kinds of attack far into the future."
   >
     <ButtonLink to="/roadmap/security/">Read more</ButtonLink>
   </RoadmapActionCard>